DanielShifman/IKEA-IoT-Interface/README.md

     - Add the Qt bin directory to your PATH.
     - Don't forget to add the library to your linker.
 ##### Unix-based
-The Unix build is written for G++ 13.2.0.
+The Unix build is written for g++ 13.2.0.
 It may work with other versions (not guaranteed).
 1. Install Qt.
     - You only need the Qt 5.15.2 GCC 64-bit version prebuilt binaries.
     - Available from the Qt installer for open source users (LGPLv3).